 Every year, about 715,000 Americans have a heart attack.
 About 600,000 people die from heart disease in the United States each year—that’s 1 out of every 4 deaths.
 Heart disease is the leading cause of death for both men and women.
 February is American Heart month, and the CDC (Center for Disease Control) has some great advice for anyone looking to help his/her heart get or stay healthy.
 You can start at home with what you’re eating!

 Lemons are known for their tart and sour flavor, but as an ingredient, this citrus fruit is the perfect complement to both sweet and savory dishes.
 Another source of the lemon essence is lemon extract, which is an easy way to keep the lemon flavor on hand in your pantry.
 And don’t discount the lemon rind in your recipe!
 A dash of rind goes a long way and adds that luscious lemon burst of flavor.
 Don’t limit lemon to only sweet treats – a touch of lemon adds the perfect accent to any recipe.
 Simply add lemon juice on your poultry and fish before cooking for healthy flavor in a flash.
-Sweet, savory, healthy and easy – lemons are the perfect ingredient to make your taste buds sing.
+Sweet, savory, healthy and easy – lemons are the perfect ingredient to make your taste buds sing especially in this lemon angel hair pasta recipe!

 Lemon Angel Hair Pasta with Pine Nuts